- Q. How do I enroll in the Teacher Librarian Program?

 - Q. Can I take the TL classes without a teaching credential and apply for the Teacher Librarian Services Credential after I obtain a teaching license?

 A. This is not recommended.
 You need a Clear Professional Teaching Credential so this path would require one year of an educator preparation program, and two years of classroom teaching before you could apply for the Teacher Librarian Services Credential.

 - Q. I have an MLIS and am interested in obtaining a Teacher Librarian Services Credential.
 Can I do this?

 A. Yes.
 However, you need the following to be eligible: A valid California Clear Professional Teaching Credential, Basic Skills Authorization, English Language Learner Authorization

-If you meet the prerequisites listed above, contact Dr. Mary Ann Harlan with your information.
+If you meet the prerequisites listed above, contact Jonathan Hunt with your information.
 Please include the year you obtained your MLIS and a list of courses you completed in your MLIS program.
 She will provide further information on necessary course work and the application process.